 These configurations can be related to User Accounts, Security Settings, Software Installation, Drive Mappings, Scripts, and more.
 If any of these configurations need to be applied, the GPSVC process will run to process and apply the Group Policy.

-You can also use the Group Policy Management Console to see which Group Policy Objects are being applied to a machine and user.
+You can also use the Group Policy Management Console to see which Group Policy Objects are applied to a machine and user.

 How To Disable GPSVC?